mgeitz/tbdchat/README.txt

       - /help
          Description: Display a list of all available commands.
          Usage: /help
+         Description: Display usage and description for a command.
+         Usage: /help [command]
+         Description: Display usage and descriptions for all commands.
+         Usage: /help all

       - /exit
          Description: Safely disconnect from the server and end.